 Provides good stability and performance properties: lubricity, temperature tolerance, and ability to inhibit reactive clays

 Provides rheology and fluid loss control as well as desired suspension properties

 Swelling or sloughing shales, salt, gypsum, anhydrite or other evaporate formations

-Direct emulsion systems use field brine and diesel to control density while drilling and to avoid losses in under-pressured zones.
-They are often utilized in salt formation drilling to reduce washout.
+Direct emulsion systems, also known as oil-in-water emulsion, use field brine and diesel to control density while drilling and to avoid losses in under-pressured zones.
+They are often utilized to reduce washouts when drilling through salt.

 Good cuttings suspension and hole cleaning

 High tolerance to contamination and H2S

 Drilling in salt zones

 SYNTHETIC BASED MUDS

 Synthetic-based drilling mud (SBM) also known as low toxicity oil-based mud (LTOBM) is an invert emulsion mud with synthetic oil as the external phase instead of diesel.
 This has made SBM’s more environmentally acceptable than oil-based muds.
 SBMs are commonly used in challenging drilling operations, such as those in deepwater or environmentally sensitive areas, where their lower toxicity makes them an ideal choice.
 Additionally, synthetic-based fluids can be recycled and reused, reducing waste.